Breder.org

 Software supply-chain providers must ensure the distributed software is signed and untampered with, as well as quickly making updates available as vulnerability are disclosed and fixed.

-But even on secure platforms, with properly supplied and up to date dependant software, consequences undesirable to the customers and to the business may occur.
+But even on secure platforms, with properly supplied and up to date dependent software, consequences undesirable to the customers and to the business may occur.
 Software will do as it is told, so the final and most critical line of defense is having correct software being written.

 What can I, as a software developer, do to address these issues?